mfisher87/mfisher87.github.io/content/posts/year-in-review-2023/index.md

 mental rules for communication with that one person.
 This extra effort is required because they are very rigid in how they expect to be communicated with, and when that expectation isn't met, they shut down communication.
 These incidents, maybe one or two a year, have a huge emotional impact on me.
-Therapy helps.
-But it doesn't seem right to bear so much emotional burden.
+Therapy helps!
+But this is also not a productive communication pattern, and we need to work together to fix it.
 <!-- alex enable nuts -->

 I feel a good explanation may be the